 10 Tips for Helping the Ocean at Home

 Pledge to give the ocean a hand today, so future generations can enjoy it tomorrow.
+Here are 10 simple ways you can help.

 1. Buy sustainable seafood.